gavinhughpalmer/condition-interpreter/README.md

 ## Future Phases

 * Include logic to create a dynamic soql based on the conditions so that only the records that are being refrenced get queried

-sfdx force:package:create -d "This package allows for defining conditions that can then be evaluated in code.
-For example an object created that will allow for additional filtering on a page dynamically" -n condition-interpreter -r force-app -t Unlocked